$SO(N)_2$ Braid group representations are Gaussian: Introduction

 \section{Introduction}

-Let $V$ be an irreducible $N$-dimensional representation $V$ of one of the quantum groups $U_q\g_N$ for $q$ an indeterminate (see \cite{Lu}) where $\g\in\{\sl_N,\so_N,\sp_N\}$, and denote by $\B_n$ the braid group on $n$-strands.
-For a natural number $n>0$, the centralizer algebras $\End_{U_q\g}(V^{\ot n})$ each have complete descriptions in terms of semisimple quotients of braid group algebras $\C(q)\B_n$, namely Hecke and BMW-algebras (\cite{Jimbo}, \cite{bcd}).
+Let $V$ be the $N$-dimensional vector representation of the quantum group $U_q\g$, where $\g\in\{\sl_N,\so_N,\sp_N\}$ and where $q$ is an indeterminate.
+Let $\B_n$ be the braid group on $n$-strands, for a natural number $n>0$.
+Then the centralizer algebras $\End_{U_q\g}(V^{\ot n})$ each have complete descriptions in terms of semisimple quotients of braid group algebras $\C(q)\B_n$, namely Hecke and BMW-algebras (\cite{Jimbo}, \cite{bcd}).
 For $q=e^{\pi \i/\ell}$ the representation categories $Rep(U_q \g)$ are not semisimple, but have semisimple sub-quotients $\Ca(\g,\ell)$ via a process called ``purification'' in \cite{Turaev}.
-Continuing to denote by $V$ the image of $V$ in the sub-quotient $\Ca(\g,\ell)$, the centralizer algebras $\End({V}^{\ot n})$ in the fusion category $\Ca(\g,\ell)$ are quotients of Hecke or BMW-algebras, so that the description in terms of the braid group algebra persists.
-Moreover, the representations of $\B_n$ so obtained are (usually) unitary.
-Indeed, the categories $\Ca(\g,\ell)$ in these cases are themselves unitary braided fusion categories (see \cite{Turaev}).
+Continuing to denote by $V$ the image of $V$ in the sub-quotient $\Ca(\g,\ell)$, the centralizer algebras $\End({V}^{\ot n})$ in the fusion category $\Ca(\g,\ell)$ still are quotients of Hecke or BMW-algebras, so that the description in terms of the braid group algebra persists.
 The (closure) of the image of these braid group representations were analyzed in \cite{FLW},\cite{RLW}, which provided evidence for the following conjecture (see \cite{NR,RW}): \begin{conjecture} Let $\Ca$ be a braided fusion category and let $X$ be a simple object in $\Ca$.
 The braid group representations $\B_n$ on $\End(X^{\ot n})$ have finite image for all $n>0$ if and only if $\FPdim(X)^2\in\Z$. \end{conjecture} Here $\FPdim(X)\in\R$ is the Frobenius-Perron dimension, which coincides with the categorical dimension for unitary fusion categories.
 Categories with $\FPdim(X)^2\in\Z$ for all simple objects $X$ are called \emph{weakly integral}.
 One large class of weakly integral braided fusion categories for which this conjecture has been verified are the so-called \emph{group theoretical} categories related to the (doubles of) finite groups (see \cite{ERW}).
 The main difficulty in verifying Conjecture \ref{mainconj} for arbitrary objects $X$ in a braided fusion category is that a sufficiently explicit description of the braid group action on $\End(X^{\ot n})$ is usually lacking.